 Statutory Auditors' Report

 The observations of Statutory Auditor in its reports on standalone and consolidatedfinancials are self-explanatory and therefore do not call for any further comments.

 2. Cost Auditors

 As per Section 148 of the Companies Act 2013 the Company is required to have theaudit of its cost records conducted by a Cost Accountant in practice.

-The due date for filing the Cost Audit Report of the Company for the Financial Yearended 31st March 2016 was 10th July 2016 and the same was filed inXBRL mode by the Cost Auditor on 11th June 2016.
+The due date for filing the Cost Audit Report of the Company for the financial yearended 31st March 2018 was 9th June 2018 and the same was filed inXBRL mode by the Cost Auditor within due date.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 read withcorresponding Rules framed thereunder M/s MZ & Associates were appointed as theSecretarial Auditors of the Company to carry out the Secretarial Audit for the year ending31st March 2017.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 read withcorresponding Rules framed thereunder M/s MZ & Associates were appointed as theSecretarial Auditors of the Company to carry out the secretarial audit for the year ending31st March 2019.

-The particulars of every contract and arrangement entered into by the Company withrelated parties referred to in sub-section (1) of section 188 of the Companies Act 2013including certain arm's length transactions under third proviso thereto are disclosed inForm No. AOC-2 in ANNEXURE 5 and form part of this Report.
+The particulars of every contract and arrangement if entered into by the Company withrelated parties referred to in sub-section (1) of Section 188 of the Companies Act 2013including certain arm's length transactions under third proviso thereto are disclosed inForm No. AOC-2 in ANNEXURE - 5 and form part of this Report.

 The Shareholders vide their Special Resolution dated 9th June 2014 passedby way of Postal Ballot have approved inviting/ accepting/ renewing deposits in terms ofthe provisions of Companies Act 2013 making the Company eligible for the same.
 Howeverthe Company has not accepted any deposits during the year under review.